buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_2_Building_Connect_Wallet_Button.md

 Basically, **Phantom Wallet doesn't just give our wallet credentials to every website we go to**.
 It only gives it to websites we authorize.
 Again, it's just like logging in!
 But, what we're doing here is **checking if we're "logged in".**

-All we need to do is add one more line to our `checkIfWalletIsConnectedCheck` function.
+All we need to do is add one more line to our `checkIfWalletIsConnected` function.
 Check out the code below:

 ```jsx
 const checkIfWalletIsConnected = async () => {